gruis/em-ssh/README.md

 See bin/em-ssh for an example of a basic replacement for system ssh.

 See bin/em-ssh-shell for a more complex example usage of Shell.

+## Known Issues

+Em-ssh relies on Fibers.
+MRI 1.9.2-p290 on OSX Lion has been known to segfault when using Fibers.

 ##Copyright